 end;

-I guess this makes more sense (but just an itsy bitsy teenie weenie bit more).Thursday, June 06, 2019
+I guess this makes more sense (but just an itsy bitsy teenie weenie bit more).Slides and code for the Spring4D conference are now published on the conference page.

 Slides and code for my two sessions – Design patterns with Spring4D and Interception and dynamic proxy – are also available on my presentations page.